Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
+1. Tester knows the size of click box that should function for cross out effect.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
 1. Navigate to any recipe page in any way that you choose.
-1. Scroll to **Recipe Ingredients** section and click check box or text to see if it crosses out.
+1. Scroll to **Recipe Ingredients** section and click check box or text to see if it crosses out correctly.
 1. Scroll to **Recipe Steps** section and click check box or text to see if it crosses out.
-1. Repeat steps 1 - 4 selecting a different recipe path to recipe page each time.
+1. Repeat steps 1 - 4 selecting a different path to recipe page each time (until all known paths are used).
 1. Repeat step 5 approximately 3 times to check for appropiate overall good UX.

 #### Document Result(s):
-1. Document any Recipe that's ingredients and steps would not cross out properly.
+1. Document any recipe name that's ingredients and steps would not cross out properly.
 1. Document the recipe name and choice of path that have any broken links.
-1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
-1. Documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

 ### Testing All_Recipe And Recipe_List Pagination